andikaraditya/collatz-conjecture/README.md

 <h1>Collatz-Conjecture</h1>
 <p>Collatz conjecture is a conjecture in mathematics that  was introduced by Lothar Collatz in 1937.
-It is also known as the 3n + 1 problem, the 3n + 1 conjecture</p>
+It is also known as the 3n + 1 problem</p>
 <h2>The Conjecture</h2>
 <p>The sequences defined as follows:
 <ol>